All Episodes

 Compare and contrast.

-We have the media defending Obama's you didn't build debt and attacking Romney for saying you need an American.
+have the media defending Obama's you didn't build that and attacking Romney for saying you need an American.

-And then Brokaw comes along and they say, yeah, yeah, that private sector bill that government did everything and then shared what it learned with the private sector.
+And then Brokaw comes along and yeah, yeah, that private sector build that government did everything and then shared what it learned with the private sector.

 So for those of you wondering what happened to Brokaw, he's probably running the joint.